 Individual voluntary arrangement.
 IVA budget tips

 IVAs are arranged by StepChange Voluntary Arrangements, part of StepChange Debt Charity.
+In Scotland, a protected trust deed is a similar solution.
+This has different benefits, risks and fees.

-Get some breathing space
+Get some extra support

 • Job loss